gavdaly/chelipeds/README.md

 # Chelipeds — Fedora 42 Hyprland Dev ISO

 Custom rpm-ostree image with Hyprland + dev tooling.
-Builds a Live ISO and publishes it to a Cloudflare R2 bucket via GitHub Actions.

 ## What you get